Updated Mar 14, 2026§ For Vehicles

 The install is four steps:

 2. Pair with the app.
-Scan the QR code, follow the prompts.
-Took me 3 minutes.
+Scan the QR code and follow the prompts.

 3. Hide it on your bike.
-I used the included zip ties to mount it under my seat.
+Use the included zip ties to mount it under the seat.
 Avoid metal-enclosed spots that block GPS signal.

 4. Attach the key fob to your keychain.
 Keep it separate from your bike keys for security.

-One tip from experience: test the GPS signal strength before permanently mounting.
+One tip: check the GPS signal strength before permanently mounting.
 The app shows signal quality in real time.
-I initially mounted mine too close to the frame and got weak readings.
-Moving it two inches toward the seat edge fixed it completely.
+Mounting too close to metal or the frame can weaken reception, so a less obstructed spot toward the seat edge helps preserve signal.

 Monimoto 9 four-step installation flowchart: charge, pair, hide, carry fob